artsy/artsy.github.io/_posts/2019-01-05-its-time-to-use-spm.markdown

 **Using Homebrew**

-Right now, a lot of folks use [homebrew][] to manage these types of dependencies.
+Right now, a lot of folks use [homebrew][hb] to manage these types of dependencies.
 Homebrew is useful for rarely updated tools (like unix-y CLI apps) but it does not handle having different versions of tool available.
 This is a totally reasonable call from Homebrew's perspective but it makes homebrew a bad choice for your **project** dependencies - because it only installs things globally.